tryptech/obs-zoom-and-follow/README.md

 - Setup a hotkey for "Enable/Disable Mouse Zoom"
 - Setup a hotkey for "Enable/Disable Mouse Follow"
 - Select a source to zoom into as part of the script settings
-- Configure the settings to your liking
+- Configure the size of the zoom window
-- You're done!
+- Use Zoom hotkey to zoom in to the source

+If there are any issues after changing any scenes/sources, reload the script

 Set up zooms for different sources
 ---
-- Copy paste `zoom_and_follow_mouse.py` file , add it as an OBS script, and repeat **How to Use**.
+Duplicate (and optionally rename) `zoom_and_follow_mouse.py`, add it as an OBS script, and follow the **How to Use** section with the duplicate copy.

 To Do
 -----
-- Toggle to ignore deadzone in center / Always follow mouse / Always try to keep mouse in the center of the screen.
-- Move hotkey to script settings (?)
-- Refactor using PyWinCtl
+- Zoom compatibility for window capture/game capture.